 Male dogs can be used as stud dogs as early as six months of age, but it’s better to wait until they’re 18 to 24 months old before doing so.
 Similarly to the bitch, this is done to ensure that proper health testing can be carried out.

 The amount of times you can breed your stud is limitless.
 It is possible to breed an old male if he is in good condition, although the quality of his sperm may deteriorate with time.

 In addition, it’s a good idea to think about the gene pool.
-If a stud is utilised an abnormally high number of times, especially in the same area, interbreeding is always possible.
+Interbreeding is always possible if a stud is utilised an abnormally high number of times, especially in the same area.
 A litter’s health and deformities can be adversely affected by this alone.